How Do You Pronounce Luis

 Regional Variations in Pronunciation

 While the standard pronunciation of Luis remains relatively consistent across Spanish-speaking regions, subtle variations can exist.
 These are typically minor variations in vowel sounds or the intensity of the "w" sound.
-However, the core elements—the "l," "w," "ee," and "s" sounds—remain consistent.
+Still, the core elements—the "l," "w," "ee," and "s" sounds—remain consistent.
 You'll rarely find drastic differences that would lead to significant confusion.

 Tips for Mastering the Pronunciation of Luis